Showmax/natasha/README.md

 # natasha
-Holder for runtime design system changes
+Temporal place for spec file that used internaly in design system group.